zunaidkhannayak/asic-design-class/README.md

 2. ` git clone https://github.com/manili/VSDBabySoC.git ` - clone this repo containing VSDBabySoC design files and testbench.

 3. `cd /home/subhasis/VSDBabySoC`
-Replace the rvmyth.tlv file in the VSDBabySoC Directory: replace in src/module with the rvmth.tlv.
+Replace the `rvmyth.tlv` file in the VSDBabySoC Directory: replace in `src/module with the rvmth.tlv`.
 ![Screenshot (113)](https://github.com/user-attachments/assets/5a869dfa-c56c-47dc-bc6b-f82c8a4da9ce)

 #### Convert .tlv to .v using converter: